Newtown in Bucks County, Pennsylvania — The American Northeast (Mid-Atlantic)

 In 1852, the White Hall, then called Hallowell's Hotel, received its first liquor license under the proprietorship of Daniel Yerkes Harmon.
 Community pressure and petitions from Newtown residents forced the Court to withold the license until 1858, when it was finally granted to Amos Buckman, then the proprietor.
 There were various owners up to 1891, when Sipron C. Keith bought the White Hall.
 Mr. Keith made extensive improvements and remodeled the entire structure.
 In 1923, the Chesner family purchased the inn and continued to operate it up until the 1970s.
 In 1979, the inn was gutted by fire and was restored to its original facade in the 1980s.
 It has since been converted into commercial/retail and office space.

 Erected 2007 by Capital Franchise Group, the Casey Family, and Newtown Historical Association.
+(Marker Number 4.)

 Location.
 40° 13.607′ N, 74° 56.216′ W. Marker is in Newtown, Pennsylvania, in Bucks County.
-Marker is at the intersection of State Street and Penn Street, on the right when traveling south on State Street.
+It is at the intersection of State Street and Penn Street, on the right when traveling south on State Street.
 Touch for map.
 Marker is at or near this postal address: 127 S State Street, Newtown PA 18940, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within walking distance of this marker.
-Whitehall (a few steps from this marker); Bird in Hand (within shouting distance of this marker); February 9, 1778 (within shouting distance of this marker); Loyalist Raid of 1778 (about 300 feet away, measured in a direct line); Justices House (about 300 feet away); Friends Meeting (about 400 feet away); Half-Moon Inn (about 400 feet away); The First National Bank (about 400 feet away).
+At least 8 other markers are within walking distance of this marker: Whitehall (a few steps from this marker); Bird in Hand (within shouting distance of this marker); February 9, 1778 (within shouting distance of this marker); Loyalist Raid of 1778 (about 300 feet away, measured in a direct line); Justices House (about 300 feet away); Friends Meeting (about 400 feet away); Half-Moon Inn (about 400 feet away); The First National Bank (about 400 feet away).
 Touch for a list and map of all markers in Newtown.

 Credits.
-This page was last revised on December 4, 2019.
-It was originally submitted on June 25, 2010, by William Fischer, Jr. of Scranton, Pennsylvania.
-This page has been viewed 904 times since then and 33 times this year.
-Photos: 1, 2, 3, 4. submitted on June 25, 2010, by William Fischer, Jr. of Scranton, Pennsylvania.
+This page was last revised on December 24, 2024.
+It was originally submitted on June 25, 2010, by William Fischer, Jr. of Reynoldsburg, Ohio.
+This page has been viewed 1,618 times since then and 60 times this year.
+Photos: 1, 2. submitted on December 23, 2024, by Pete Skillman of Townsend, Delaware.
+3, 4, 5. submitted on June 25, 2010, by William Fischer, Jr. of Reynoldsburg, Ohio.